gsaverill/GetData_CourseProject/CodeBook.md

 10       2 STANDING       0.2757457     -0.01037199     -0.09977589

 There are 68 columns in this dataset, including Subject, Activity, and 66 mean and standard deviation variables.
-There are 10,299 rows.
+There are 10,299 rows of observations.
 There are 30 subjects, each representing a person, numbered 1-30.
 There are six activities that each subject engages in:
 	WALKING